Krassnig/CodeDraw/INTRODUCTION.md

 This can be used to better understand what is happening in your application but also slows down drawing because CodeDraw has to display the changes each time a draw method is called.

-Another useful tool is `setAlwaysOnTop(boolean)`, when `true` the CodeDraw window will always be placed on top of all other windows.
+Another useful tool is `setAlwaysOnTop(boolean)`, if `true` the CodeDraw window will always be placed on top of all other windows.
 This should make it easier when switching between the IDE and the CodeDraw window.

 ```java